Convert DOT to TXT

 The security of your files is our priority

-Understanding the importance of the security of our users' data, we have implemented a number of measures to ensure reliable file conversion without the risk of information leakage or privacy violations.
+Recognizing the crucial significance of our users' data security, we have put a number of measures in place to guarantee reliable file conversion without the jeopardy of information leakage or privacy infringements.

-Data encryption
+Data Encryption

-All information uploaded to our platform is SSL encrypted, ensuring privacy during transmission.
+Every piece of information uploaded to our platform undergoes SSL encryption, safeguarding privacy during the transmission process.

-After the conversion is completed, the files are stored on secure servers for 24 hours and are automatically destroyed, excluding access by third parties.
+Upon completion of the conversion, the files are retained on secure servers for a duration of 24 hours and are then automatically obliterated, preventing any third-party access.

-Our file conversion tools are regularly tested for malicious code or vulnerabilities to eliminate the risk of a potential cyber attack.
+We regularly screen our file conversion tools for any malicious code or vulnerabilities, mitigating the risk of potential cyber threats.

 Best tool to convert dot to txt